 📝 Instructions

-To get started, rinse and drain the chickpeas if you're using canned chickpeas, halve and juice the lemon and mince the garlic.
+To get started, rinse and drain the chickpeas, halve and juice the lemon and mince the garlic.

 Pro tip: Peel off any of the loose skins as you rinse your chickpeas; that'll make your hummus even smoother and creamier in the end.

-Place all ingredients except the water and garnishes in a food processor fitted with a standard S blade and process everything for 1-2 minutes, scraping down the slides with a plastic spatula once of twice if needed.
+Place all ingredients except the water and garnishes in a food processor fitted with a standard S blade and process everything for 1-2 minutes, scraping down the sides with a plastic spatula once or twice if needed.

 And finally, add a little water at a time as you process for another 1-2 minutes or until it's smooth and creamy.